javascript-tutorial/en.javascript.info/1-js/2-first-steps/21-object-tostring-valueof/article.md

 ## Array example

-Let's check a few examples to finally get the whole picture.
+Let's see few more examples with arrays to get the better picture.

 ```js run
 alert( [] + 1 ); // '1'